Diagnose Lymphedema

 What Treatment Options Are Available?

 Standard therapy consists of a combination of several measures: manual lymphatic drainage, compression stockings or bandages, targeted exercise, as well as skin care and education about the condition.
-In selected cases, a new, gentle surgical procedure may also be advisable.
+In selected cases, a microsurgical procedure may also be advisable.

 Can Lymphedema Disappear?